uscdev/kickstart/README.md

 Note:- In case the service helloweb already exists, use the commands
 ````
-docker service ls   :- list the running services
+docker service ls   # list the running services
-docker service rm SERVICE_NAME    :- remove the listed service
+docker service rm SERVICE_NAME    # remove the listed service
 ````
-(be very careful with "docker service rm":- do not remove any other services. )
+(be very careful with "docker service rm" # do not remove any other services. )